Many athletes are focusing more on their healthy gut bacteria as a way to better manage their diet and fitness goals.

 Should You Take a Prebiotic?

-Yes, you should take a prebiotic on a regular basis, especially if you’re also taking a probiotic.
-When you introduce new bacteria to your body, then it’s vital that you feed those bacteria in order for them to replicate and form large enough colonies.
+Yes, you should take a prebiotic regularly, especially if you also take a probiotic.
+When you introduce new bacteria to your body, it’s vital to feed those bacteria for them to replicate and form large enough colonies.

 Is Apple Cider Vinegar a Prebiotic?

 No, apple cider vinegar isn’t a prebiotic.
-The mistaken belief comes from the fact that apples contain a prebiotic called pectin.
-But the fermentation process practically removes all of the pectins.
+This misconception comes from the fact that apples contain a prebiotic called pectin, but the fermentation process practically removes all of the pectins.
 That doesn’t mean apple cider vinegar isn’t beneficial, just not as a prebiotic.

 Do Prebiotics Make You Poop?

 Yes, prebiotics may make you poop more as they restore the balance of your gut bacteria.
-The result of this is more efficient and effective digestion that moves the waste product along faster.
+This results in more efficient and effective digestion that moves the waste product along faster.
 You’ll poop more and feel a lot lighter for it.

 Do Prebiotics Help You Lose Weight?

 Yes, prebiotics may help you lose weight.
-Your gut is the one part of your body that is most tied to how you process and metabolize nutrients.
+Your gut is the part of your body most tied to how you process and metabolize nutrients.
 As some prebiotics come in the form of fiber, they may also help to make you feel full for longer in between meals.

 Do Prebiotics Make You Fart?

-Yes, some prebiotics may make you fart more.
-But this shouldn’t be seen as a negative.
-As the bacteria in your gut rebalance, they should produce more gases as well.
+Yes, some prebiotics may make you fart more, but this shouldn’t be considered negative.
+As the bacteria in your gut rebalance, they also produce more gases.
 These gases are a natural byproduct of a healthy gut.

 Is Gas a Sign of a Healthy Gut?

-Yes, gas is a sign of a healthy gut because it means that you have plenty of active bacteria.
-Unlike what most people believe, more gas is not down to bad bacteria taking over, but the good ones becoming more active.
+Yes, gas is a sign of a healthy gut because it means you have plenty of active bacteria.
+Unlike what most people believe, more gas doesn't mean harmful bacteria are taking over; it's just that the good ones are becoming more active.

 The Best Prebiotic Supplements We Recommend